Vatican euro coins

 Vatican euro coins are issued by the Philatelic and Numismatic Office of the Vatican City State and minted by Istituto Poligrafico e Zecca dello Stato (IPZS), in Rome, Italy.
-The euro is the official currency of the Vatican City, although Vatican City is not a member of the Eurozone or the European Union.
-The euro has been the official currency of Vatican City since 2002.
-Before that, the Vatican lira was the official currency.
+The euro is the official currency of the Vatican City, although Vatican City is not a member of the eurozone or the European Union.
+All coins are inscribed with the word "Città del Vaticano", the year of issue and the twelve stars of Europe.

 Vatican euro design

 For images of the common side and a detailed description of the coins, see euro coins.